cloudsummer/molhuitu/README.md

 <img width="1013" height="300" alt="CPU htop" src="https://github.com/user-attachments/assets/184e0fc4-4d8a-498f-a039-9d8e0f3e7b99" />
 <img width="297" height="144" alt="GPU nvidia-smi" src="https://github.com/user-attachments/assets/af0e8d3c-aad1-43c9-951c-e161d0fac141" />

-*_(Screenshots: Terminal output of `htop` (top image) showing CPU usage across cores, and `nvidia-smi` (bottom image) showing the GPU (RTX 4090) memory and utilization during a batch inference.)_*

-Monitoring these resources can help in understanding performance.
-For instance, you can verify that the GPU is fully utilized during heavy computations.
-If the GPU is underutilized, you might consider increasing batch sizes or running multiple tasks in parallel (if supported) to better leverage the hardware.

 **Tips**
 - Prefer ≥24 GB VRAM for explainability.
 - Omit `--explain_*` for fast screening; add only to shortlisted candidates.